Abu-Waqaas/ANALYSIS-OF-DRINKS/README.md

 ### let's explain the columns in details.
 Sales_ID: This is the ID generated for each sales made.
 Sales_Rep: This is the representative who made the sales.
-Brands: the name of the products (Cocacola, Pepsi, 7up, Teem, Limca, Beta malt and Grand malt).
+Brands: The name of the products (Cocacola, Pepsi, 7up, Teem, Limca, Beta malt and Grand malt).
-Plant_cost: The price the product was bought from the producer
+Plant_cost: This is the price our company bough the product from the producer
 Unit_price: The price the company sells each product.
 Quantity: The number of drink sold.
 Cost: The amount the buyer paid to our company.   in Naira(#)
 Profit: (Unit_price - Plant_cost) * quantity   in Naira(#)
 Countries: The country each sales was made
-Region: What region of Africa does sthe country falls
+Region: What region of the country was the sales made
-Months when waas the sales made.
+Months when was the sales made.
 YEARS: The year each sales was made
-Language: To know if the country is an English speaking countrhy or French speaking country
+Language: To know if the country is an English speaking country ora French speaking country
-Quarters: The months were grouped into 4 Quarters Drink Types; Thedrinks were classifie into 'Malt drinks' and 'Non Malt Drinks'
+Quarters: The months were grouped into 4 Quarters Drink Types; The drinks were classified into 'Malt drinks' and 'Non Malt Drinks'

 For us to be able to provide answers to a particular question that was asked from the country, a new column named (LANGUAGE) was created, the essence of this is to separate the ANGLOPHONE countries from the FRANCOPHONES.